 Gosh, so do I!
 In fact there are two LED bulbs in the unit.
 One is positioned to the left of the needle and one is positioned at the back so the entire area is lit up.
 Just think how much easier it will be to thread a machine with all that light?

 Gotta have one?
 I thought you would.
 Patty stated you can buy the See and Sew Light at Quilt Shop or directly from Patty.
-In March, the product will be available on Amazon and All Brands .
+The product is available on Amazon and All Brands .
 Suggested Retail Manufacturer price at $199.95 plus shipping and handling.

 However, if you buy it through Patty, you will pay the factory direct price of $169.95 plus shipping and handling.
 At this time Patty can only accept checks.